mkdocstrings/griffe/docs/guide/users/checking.md

 - **CLI**: `-f github`
 - **API**: `check(..., style="github")` / `check(..., style=ExplanationStyle.GITHUB)`

-When running `griffe check` in CI, you can enable GitHub's annotations thanks to the GitHub output style.
+When running `griffecli check` in CI, you can enable GitHub's annotations thanks to the GitHub output style.
 Annotations are displayed on specific lines of code.
 They are visible in the Checks tab.
 When you create an annotation for a file that is part of the pull request, the annotations are also shown in the Files changed tab.

 /// tab | Files changed tab
 ![gha_annotations_2](../../img/gha_annotations_2.png)